LastPass vs 1Password vs NordPass: Which Password Manager is Better in 2026?

 1Password wins significantly.
 For Mac users:

-• 1Password has a native Mac app built for Apple Silicon with Touch ID support
+• 1Password has a native Mac app with Touch ID and Apple Silicon support

-• The Safari extension is excellent — reliable, fast, and well-integrated
+• The Safari extension is excellent — reliable and fast

 Free Tier